Below are E-Cycle WA frequently asked questions and annual reports.

 Most of the electronics are disassembled for recycling here in Washington.
 Some electronics go out-of-state for processing and some materials are exported for recycling at approved facilities.
 The goal of the program, however, is to prevent electronics from being exported to countries with weak hazardous waste regulations.

-Metals, plastics and glass are separated and sold as commodities to be reused as raw materials in the manufacturing of new products.
-On average only 2 percent of the total volume goes to a landfill - mostly particle board from cabinet TVs.
-Toxic materials such as batteries, leaded glass, circuit boards and fluorescent tubes must be managed properly by approved recyclers.
+Metals, plastics, and glass are separated and sold as commodities to be reused as raw materials in the manufacturing of new products.
+On average, only two percent of the total volume goes to a landfill — mostly particle board from cabinet TVs.
+Toxic materials such as batteries, leaded glass, circuit boards, and fluorescent tubes must be managed properly by approved recyclers.

 Registered collection sites must accept televisions, computers, computer monitors, and laptop computers from households at no cost.
 There may be a charge for home pick-up, curbside services, or other premium services.